|

 II.

-Following the May 2003 ticket reversals in East LA, some cities with
+Following the ticket reversals in East LA, some cities with

 ACS installations

 not.
-Some appeals court decisions (
+Several appeal court decisions (

 addressed that issue.